BravoHoseok/Genesis-GV80/README.md

 <p>

 ---
-### Challenge #2 - Automating time-consuming manual programming by creating a software tool
+### Challenge #2 - Automating the time-consuming manual programming by inventing a software tool
 There were too many kinds of graphic images (more than 100) according to vehicle options and regions.
-Whenever a lot of graphic images are changed at customer's request, the touch coordinates were programmed manually at that time to match these graphic images with touch coordinates.
-It caused time-consuming programming and miss matched problem between the graphic images and the touch coordinates.
+Whenever the images are changed by customer's request, the touch coordinates were changed manually at that time to match these graphic images with touch coordinates.
+It caused time-consuming works and software quality issues.

-### Research and Solution #2
+### Approach and Solution #2
 **(Step 1)** Formulated the algorithm that calculates the touch areas and the coordinates according to the graphic images.
 In **fig.3)**, by simply placing a rectangular box on a graphic image, it calculates coordinates of a specific touch region (a red rectangular box).
-And then input a name of the touch region and calculated coordinates in the left table<br>
+And then make a name of the touch region and copuy the calculated coordinates in the left table<br>
 **(Step 2)** Designed the function that links data structure used in software program with information of the touch area.
-In **fig.2)**, 'Generate TC Coordinates' button performs works that generate software programs in the form of *.h and *.c file<br>
+In **fig.2)**, 'Generate TC Coordinates' button performs the work that generates software programs in the form of *.h and *.c file<br>
 **(Step 3)** Created the verification algorithm that checks overlapped touch areas, wrong connected data structure, and software program errors.
-In **fig.2)**, 'Linking coordinates To Option' button executes works that verify software programs and errors: overlapped touch areas, touch areas out of the range of entire graphic image, incorrectly connected data structure, invalid name of variables, same name of the data used in software programs<br>
+In **fig.2)**, 'Linking coordinates To Option' button triggers the work that verifies the generated software programs and errors: overlapped touch areas, touch areas out of the range of entire graphic image, incorrectly connected data structure, invalid name of variables, duplicated name of the data used in software programs<br>
 **(Step 4)** Programmed all the functions and algorithms by utilizing VBA (Visual Basic Application) programming, automating software code generation<br>
 <p align="center">
 <img src="./Img/GV80_prj1.jpg"><br>